 For a pie, you want to have an apple that can hold its shape, has a nuanced flavor and a slight tartness to break up the sweetness of the sugar.
 Using a combination of apples is helpful because it introduces a few different types of flavors and textures to the pie.

 Gala and Granny Smith apples are both the best choices for apple pie because they don't get mushy after a long bake in the oven, they have a sweet and tart flavor to them, and they are readily available in nearly every grocery store.
-Those apples are my recommendation for this pie.
-If you stray from this combination, here are some other suggestions:
+Here are some other suggestions: